 - Passive restrictive physical intervention (e.g. standing in a doorway where a child does not use physical force to attempt to get past) does not require recording each and every time.
 However, it is likely that the reasons for why the staff member had to use passive restrictive physical intervention would need to be recorded (e.g. child non-compliant). - Mid-level physical intervention (e.g. guiding a pupil with minimal force, for instance with a hand on their back) may need recording, depending on the age of the child.
-This level of intervention is normal practice for very young children and, as such, will be unlikely to be necessary to record in Early Years Foundation Stage.
-If a child is requiring mid-level physical intervention outside of EYFS and is in emotional dysregulation, recording will be necessary. - In the event that a staff member is uncertain whether to record or not record restrictive physical intervention, they must seek advice from the Headteacher and, in most circumstances, should record it as best practice. - Staff must record all incidents of physical restraint in accordance with School Policy and report these to the Headteacher.
+This level of intervention is normal everyday practice for very young children and, as such, will be unlikely to be necessary in Early Years Foundation Stage.
+If a child is requiring mid-level physical intervention outside of EYFS and is in emotional dysregulation, recording will be necessary. - In the event that a staff member is uncertain whether to record or not record restrictive physical intervention, they must seek advice from the Headteacher and, in most circumstances, should record it regardless as an example of best practice. - Staff must record all incidents of physical restraint in accordance with School Policy and report these to the Headteacher.

-See Appendix 3 for the details this should include.
+As per Appendix 3, these details should include: